top of page

 To Apply

-The current application period is closed.
 Applications are accepted on a rolling basis beginning January 1st.
 To apply, please submit a resume, cover letter, and 1–2-page writing sample to Legislative Aide Jeff Meyers at jeffrey.meyers@mahouse.gov.
 Please express whether you are able to work in the district, in the State House, or both in your cover letter.
 Knowledge or connection to the 8th Middlesex District is a plus, but all are welcome to apply.
 Please contact our office with any questions.

 bottom of page